ErrorLLM: Modeling SQL Errors for Text-to-SQL Refinement: Methods

 where the order follows $\phi(\lambda_1) \leq \cdots \leq \phi(\lambda_{|\{\hat{\lambda}\}|})$ Finally, the refinement model $\operatorname{\textsc{RefLLM}}$ receives $\mathbf{x}^{(\textsc{Ref})}$ togeter with the original SQL $\hat{y}$ and produces the refined SQL $\tilde{y}$ in a single forward pass:

 Presenting all errors simultaneously in priority order allows the LLM to reason about complex inter-error dependencies in a single pass, avoiding the hallucination accumulation risks inherent in iterative correction without guidance.
-The pseudo-code of the text-to-SQL refinement workflow is provided in Algorithm~\ref{algorithm:refinement}, and a more detailed introduction is in Appendix~\ref{appendix:algorithm}.
+The pseudo-code of the text-to-SQL refinement workflow is provided in Algorithm~\ref{algorithm:refinement}.